Dabendorf/DNT-Aktivitetskalenderinator/Readme.md

 Example:
 ```
 Description,Query
+"[ALL]",
 "2-3 dager Bergen og Askøy","duration=twothree&associations=25195,24939"
 "Bergen byfjellene vest and sentral","areas=12220,12221"
 ```
+There is an optional all-kvantor which is applied to all strings, being denoted with [ALL]

 ### Run project
 `dotnet run` (after having run `dotnet build`)